ucl-casa-ce/nispae/README.md

 spectro = 1
 ```

->> Note: As the Librosa deps are installed using Virtual Python Environment, to run the Python script be sure to be in the Virtual Environment (e.g. using `source env/bin/activate`)
+>> Note: As the Librosa deps are installed using Virtual Python Environment, to run the Python script, be sure to be in the Virtual Environment (e.g. using `source env/bin/activate`)

 ## Visualisation

 There is a straightforward example in the `dataViz` folder that demonstrates how to consume spectrogram images from MQTT.
 Whenever a message is received, a new `img` element is created and appended to the `image-container` div.

->>Note: Broker address (as `ws` WebSocket or `wss` Secure WebSocket) and port need to be changes.
+>>Note: Broker address (as `ws` WebSocket or `wss` Secure WebSocket) and port need to be changed.

+## License

+This project is licensed under the MIT License.
+Please note that it depends on SoX, which is licensed under GPLv2.
+Users must install SoX separately and comply with its license when using this software.